medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ## Views vs. Incremental Tables

-There are two options for building models using DBT: _views_ and _incremental tables_; see a full description [in the DBT documentation](https://docs.getdbt.com/docs/build/materializations).
+There are two options for building models using dbt: _views_ and _incremental tables_; see a full description [in the dbt documentation](https://docs.getdbt.com/docs/build/materializations).
-In short, views are normal SQL views, and incremental tables are actual tables, which are periodically updated as new data is created.
+In short, views are normal SQL views, and incremental tables are actual tables, which are periodically updated as new data is created, updated or deleted.

-For CHT DBT models, it is generally preferred to start with views.
-Views are always up to date and do not require a full refresh when changed.
-However, indexing the columns of views is impossible, and views built on top of other views can cause performance issues.
+For CHT dbt models, it is generally preferred to start with materialized views.
+Materialized views are refreshed on every `dbt run`, columns can still be indexed, and they don't require much extra configuration.
+Non-materialized or non-incremental tables are possible but not recommended because they are unavailable during `dbt run` and anything that depends on them (including dashboards) will also be unavailable.
+Some base models use incremental tables to ensure good performance for `dbt run`.

 To convert a view to an incremental table, change the materialization to `incremental` and add a condition to the `WHERE` clause: